techidaily/site-games-able/source/_posts/foddian-games-explained-origin-story.md

 ### Q: What Games Are Similar to Getting Over It With Bennett Foddy?

  Within the genre of Foddian games, numerous titles emulate the addicting frustration of games like Getting Over With Bennett Foddy.
 Of these games, titles like QWOP, an aggravating sprinting game in which you need to order every limb of your runner to move, or the classic browser game Happy Wheels, are some of the most popular Foddian-like games.
-That said, tons of[difficult browser games](https://www.makeuseof.com/tag/the-hardest-games-in-the-whole-wide-world/) also provide a similar Foddian experience.
+That said, tons of [difficult browser games](https://www.makeuseof.com/tag/the-hardest-games-in-the-whole-wide-world/) also provide a similar Foddian experience.

 ### Q: How Long Is Only Up!?